 - Indigo also released a special report on disabled audiences.
 The headline finding is that “77% of disabled audiences consider themselves to be ‘vulnerable to Coronavirus’ whilst only 28% of non-disabled audiences do”.

-- Audience View research with theatre goers: Research undertaken with 3,000 members of the TheaterMania community in the UK and US to better understand the impacts on their appetite for the arts and on their spending behaviour.
-The Audience Research Group collated insight highlights of theatre audiences.
+- The Patrons’ perspective is research undertaken with 3,000 members of the TheaterMania community in the UK and US to better understand the impact of the pandemic on the performing arts industry.

 Data from the US:

 - Wilkening Consulting has some great infographics about museum audiences in the US.
-I found these particularly interesting: Communities and our Post-Pandemic Future, Respite and Museums, Relevancy in Tumultous Times and Virtual Content.
+I found these particularly interesting: Spring 2021 and increasing vaccinations, Communities and our Post-Pandemic Future, Respite and Museums, Relevancy in Tumultous Times and Virtual Content.

 - Audience Outlook Monitor for the US (part of the same initiative as for Australia, mentioned above).